Scan time: 2-3 minutes / Read time: 3-5 minutes

 For what's left, ask "When does this belong on the calendar?"

-Tyler had guest bookings happening every day of the week.
+Tyler had guest bookings landing every single day.

-He moved all booking calls to Tuesday and Thursday afternoons only.
+He moved every booking call to Tuesday and Thursday afternoons.

 The rest of the week opened up for recording and writing.